Bill C-46: Changes to Impaired Driving Convictions

 Bill C-46’s Impact on Permanent and Temporary Residents

 Under Bill C-46, an impaired driving conviction for a permanent resident, regardless of the sentence imposed, would automatically result in a finding of inadmissibility.
 The permanent resident would face a loss of permanent residency status and deportation from Canada.
-For example, even permanent residents who are first-time offenders and only face fines for their impaired driving convictions would have their status revoked and face deportation.
+For example, permanent residents who are first-time offenders and fined for their impaired driving convictions would still have their status revoked and face deportation.

 Furthermore, under s.64 of the IRPA, if the impaired driving conviction was committed outside of Canada or the sentence for an impaired driving conviction in Canada was imprisonment for six months or more, the offender would have no right to appeal to the Immigration Appeal Board.